Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Experiment

 \section{Experiment}

 In this section, we conducted numerical experiments to test our proposed models.
 Specifically, in Section \ref{normal_node_classification}, we test UYGNNs via three homophilic (\texttt{Cora, Citeseer, Pubmed}) and three heterophilic graphs (\texttt{Cornell, Texas, Wisconsin}) and one large-scale benchmark (\texttt{Ogbn-Arxiv}) \cite{hu2020open}.
+In addition, we also test our models' performance via the increase of layers to verify its robustness on the OSQ problem as aforementioned in Section \ref{sec:avoiding_osm}.
 Further in Section \ref{sensitivity}, we analyze the sensitivity of our model to the number of CNs.
 In addition, in Section \ref{experiment_lrgb}, we show the performance of UYGNNs over long-range graph benchmarks (LRGB) provided in \cite{dwivedi2022long} to verify its advantage on the OSQ problem.
-We provide more experimental details and some additional experiments in Appendix \ref{append:experimental_details}.
+We provide more experimental details in Appendix \ref{append:experimental_details}. {All of our experiments are conducted in Python 3.11 with Pytorch Geometric on the Gadi supercomputing system from National Computational Infrastructure (NCI) Australia, which contains 2 nodes of the NVIDIA DGX A100 system, with 8 A100 GPUs per node.}